 The BID cultivates and advocates the economic growth of Downtown Troy by creating an inviting, dynamic, and sustainable community that celebrates the City’s history while building towards its future.
 The BID is dedicated to improving the quality of life within the District to further enhance and make our community a vibrant, attractive destination for visitors, businesses, residents, property owners, the daily workforce, and students.

-This annual event showcases available commercial and residential properties in the Downtown Troy BID district with an open house and guided tour between 9:00am and 11:00am.
-A guided walking tour of the spaces will depart at 9:00am from the Downtown Troy BID office, located at 251 River Street.
+This bi-annual event showcases available commercial and residential properties in the Downtown Troy BID district with an open house and guided tour between 9:00am and 11:00am.
+The guided walking tour of the spaces will depart at 9:00am from the Downtown Troy BID office, located at 251 River Street.

 Those seeking an especially scary experience during October's Troy Night Out, can be part of the Mysteries and Mayhem tour, presented by Old Troy Stories.
 This guided tour, will take place from 6:30pm to 8:30pm, and is sure to delight those in search of historically spooky and hair raising adventures.
-Tours are provided jointly by The Hudson Mohawk Industrial Gateway and The Rensselaer County Historical Society.
-Tickets are $15 or $10 for students and seniors and can be purchased below.
+Tours are provided jointly by The Rensselaer County Historical Society and The Hudson Mohawk Industrial Gateway.

 The Downtown Troy Business Improvement District Foundation requests your support to grow Troy's urban tree canopy with the Raise .
 Plant .
 Grow initiative.
 The initiative will raise funds to plant up to 150 trees in downtown Troy, and will take place in stages as funds become available.